rubytogether/kirby/README.md

      ~3,195,000 records/second in Rust with rayon on a 10-core M1 MacBook Pro
      ~3,583,000 records/second in Rust with rayon on M1 with PGO ~10,789,000 records/second in Rust with rayon on a 16-core M4 Max with PGO
+    ~12,004,000 records/second in Rust with rayon on a 20-core M1 Ultra with PGO
     ~22,559,000 records/second in Rust with rayon on a 32-core Ryzen 9 9950X with PGO

 ### What does it calculate?